samar007gill/Python-Under-the-Hood/08_Zen and the Art of Python Programming/readme.md

 ---

 ### **✨ Final Thoughts:**
-The Zen of Python promotes writing code that is **clean, readable, and maintainable**.
+The Zen and the Art of Python Programming  writing code that is **clean, readable, and maintainable**.
 By following these principles, you make coding easier not just for yourself, but for everyone who reads your work in the future! 🚀🐍

 ---